bitfocus/companion-module-vimeo-livestreamstudio6/HELP.md

 This module is for Vimeo Livestream Studio 6 production swithcer software.
 To configure:
 - In the module settings add the **IP address** of the machine where Livestream Studio 6 is running.
 If it is running on the same machine as Companion then use the default of `127.0.0.1`.
 - **Important:** You must complete the following steps in order to allow Livestream Studio to accept connections over the network.
-  - In Livestream Studio settings go to the **Hardware Crontrol** tab and enable **Allowr Incoming Connections**.
+  - In Livestream Studio settings go to the **Hardware Crontrol** tab and enable **Allow Incoming Connections**.

   - Now back in Companion add or enable the module so that it initialtes a connnection to Livestream Studio.

   - Finally, back in Livestream Studio settings under **Pending Connections**, click **Allow** for the IP address where Companion will be connecting from.

-- **Note:** The TCP port in Livesteam Studio 6 is locked to port `9923` **CANNOT** be changed by the user.
+- **Note:** The TCP port in Livesteam Studio 6 is locked to port `9923` and **CANNOT** be changed by the user.
 The ability to set a port exists in this module for those users who wish to implement port proxying/remapping.
 Only change the TCP Port in you know what you are doing.

 ---
 ## Available Actions